-As a parent, you know it’s your responsibility to keep your child safe.
+As a parent, you know it’s your responsibility to keep your child safe and making your home a happy, loving place.
 They count on you to chase away the monsters under the bed, but they also need you to protect them from very real dangers around the house.
-You want your home to be a safe, loving place for your children, so it’s up to you to head off possible dangers before they hurt your little ones.
+Sure, you have home insurance to protect your family, but it’s up to you to head off possible dangers before they hurt your little ones.
 Kids are so naturally curious that they get into everything.
 To help you make your home safe for your kids, we’ve got some childproofing tips.

 1. Look at your house through a child’s-eye view.